andr-ew/eels/README.md

 ### lfo

-set the parameters of the internal lfo. see [`lib/lfo`](https://monome.org/docs/norns/reference/lib/lfo) for more info.
+the parameters of the internal lfo. see [`lib/lfo`](https://monome.org/docs/norns/reference/lib/lfo) for further info.